tradixcodes/tradixcodes/README.md

 ## About Me

 Hi there!
-I'm Kanyagia, a passionate Computer Scientist.
+I'm Tradix, a passionate Computer Scientist.
 I love to explore and learn about technologies and share cool stuff.

 - 🔭 I’m currently working on personal projects.<br>
 - 🌱 I’m currently learning React and Javascript.<br>